openstack-infra/system-config/doc/source/jjb.rst

 configurations and convert those into jobs that are injected into Jenkins.

-The documentation below describes how the OpenStack Infrastructure team uses the Jenkins Job Builder in our environment.
+The documentation below describes how the OpenContrail Infrastructure team uses the Jenkins Job Builder in our environment.

 Configuring Projects